-Where potential cultural heritage value or interest according to O.Reg.
-9/06, the anticipated direct and indirect impacts were evaluated.
+Where potential cultural heritage value or interest was determined according to Ontario Regulation 9/06, the anticipated direct and indirect impacts were evaluated.
 Where value or interest could not be determined due to extensive foliage coverage, the impacts were also evaluated.

 These impacts were identified according to InfoSheet #5 in Heritage Resources in the Land Use Planning Process, Cultural Heritage and Archaeology Policies of the Ontario Provincial Policy Statement, 2005 (MTC, 2006).
-Tables 4 and 5 outline the potential impacts identified by MTCS, and their relationship to the Project.
+Tables 4 and 5 outline the impacts identified by MTCS, and their relationship to the project.